Technological advancements can transform any industry or job function overnight — including B2B sales.

 Quick implementation: You can forget time-consuming installation processes.
 As long as you have Internet access, your cloud-based CRM can be up and running immediately.

 Scalability: As your B2B selling objectives change, you’ll need your CRM to reflect that.
 Cloud-based CRM platforms allow for instant updates so you can get right to work on your new sales goals.

-More targeted prospecting: Over 40% of sales reps say prospecting is the most difficult part of their job (source).
-The latest data-driven sales prospecting tools can analyze your customer and prospect database and uncover new prospects that match the characteristics of your best buyers.
+More targeted prospecting: Seventy-one percent of sales professionals said that 50% or fewer or their initial prospects turn out to be good fitting leads.
+To increase the number of good leads, the latest data-driven sales prospecting tools can analyze your customer and prospect database.
+This uncovers new prospects that match the characteristics of your best buyers.

 Improved data maintenance: Working off of bad, incomplete data is a quick way to kill your sales efficiency.
-In fact, inaccurate data wastes 27.3% of sales reps’ time.
-That’s 546 hours a year per full-time sales rep (source)!
 The latest data hygiene tools keep your database clean, accurate, and up-to-date — on a scheduled basis or with the click of a button.

-If you haven’t already jumped on the automation bandwagon—here are a few ways you can restructure your workload and focus on the most important part of your job – selling.
+If you haven’t already jumped on the automation bandwagon, here are a few ways you can restructure your workload and focus on the most important part of your job:

 Outreach: Automatically establish timely follow-up sequences, create personalized email templates, log call data, distribute relevant content, and streamline your outreach process.

 Lead prioritization: Sales reps spend much of their time manually qualifying leads.
 Manual analysis is not only time-consuming, but it also leaves you prone to errors.
 Automated lead scoring and routing can alleviate this stress, by identifying the opportunities most likely to close, and ensuring they make their way to the correct team member for outreach.